Simon-Wong/CVSListBoxWLS/README.md

 There is no need to explain Get and Set,:).
 The function begining with On are functons overriding the base's.

-All free for any individual developers who can use this to create their own free or paid application but keep the class name!Never using in commercial purposes!
+All free for any individual developers who can use this to create their own free or paid application but keep the class name!
+Never using in Enterprise development or in enterprise's commercial purposes!

 Enjoooooooooooooooooooooy it!